 Two separate bank accounts are used to hold participant funds: a personal savings account for the funds that the participant deposits and a match account for the state funds.
-All participants receiving IDA021 match funds must make their asset purchases and close their accounts by June 30, 2025.

 Eligible assets include purchasing a home, paying for home repair, starting/expanding a small business, purchasing a vehicle and paying for education/job training.